 What Is Alcohol-Induced Psychosis?

 Alcohol-induced psychosis is a serious mental health condition that causes us to experience hallucinations, delusions, or both due to excessive drinking.
-It’s relatively rare among the general population, but higher rates of alcohol-induced psychosis are often seen in those struggling with alcohol dependence.
+It’s relatively rare among the general population, but alcohol-induced psychosis occurs at higher rates in those struggling with alcohol dependence.

 Someone experiencing alcohol-induced psychosis might see, hear, or feel things that aren’t there either while drinking or after drinking.
 Typically, people who have psychosis lose touch with reality and have difficulty telling the difference between real and imagined experiences.
 They also become paranoid, frightened, easily confused, and sometimes aggressive.